Skip to Content

 Titanic vs The Queen Mary – Size, Power, and Speed Comparison

-I have spent the night onboard the Queen Mary and she’s every bit as grand as you’d expect.
+I have spent two nights onboard the Queen Mary, and she’s every bit as grand as you’d expect.

-Although both ships set sail less than 30 years apart there are some considerable differences between the two.
+Although both ships were built and set sail less than 30 years apart, there are some considerable differences between them.

 How did the Titanic Compare to the Queen Mary?

-Improvements in shipbuilding and design meant that not only could shipbuilders build larger ships but also ships that could sail faster.
+Improvements in shipbuilding and design meant that not only could shipbuilders build larger ships, but also ships that could sail faster too.

-Onboard safety also improved greatly with many changes being implemented after the sinking of the Titanic.
+Onboard safety also improved significantly with many changes being implemented after the sinking of the Titanic.

 Queen Mary vs Titanic – Length Comparison